rachidfahmi/UAV_Swarm_Project/README.md

 ## Overview

+**Academic Context:**
+This is a graduate-level term project for **SYSC 5104 — Methodologies for Discrete Event Modelling and Simulation** (Carleton University), taught by Prof. Gabriel Wainer.
+The project extends earlier coursework into a comprehensive research-oriented Cell-DEVS simulation framework.
+It demonstrates rigorous DEVS/Cell-DEVS modeling, hierarchical simulation design, experimentation methodology, reproducible workflows, and advanced spatial modeling—core objectives of the course.

-**What this project contributes:** Demonstrates how discrete-event cell-based models can efficiently simulate multi-agent coordination with probabilistic beliefs and heterogeneous zones, providing a testbed for comparing swarm search strategies under configurable conditions.
+**What this project contributes:**
+Demonstrates how discrete-event cell-based models can efficiently simulate multi-agent coordination with probabilistic beliefs and heterogeneous zones.
+Provides a testbed for comparing decentralized UAV search strategies under configurable conditions, emphasizing locally-interactive spatial behavior, coordination trade-offs, and reproducible simulation pipelines.

 **Key features:**
 - Cell-DEVS-based grid simulation with configurable UAV counts and strategies